physiopy/phys2bids/docs/bestpractice.rst

 **What to do with physiological data once it has been collected?**

-- Use Phys2bids to organize the data
-- Can also plot each channel from LabChart file to quickly view which kind of physiological data each channel represents
-- Use a peak detection algorithm to get end-tidal CO2 trace for breathing task BOLD fMRI and convolve with HRF
-- Use peak detection algorithm to get HR trace and convolve with CRF
-- Perform RETROICOR on the cardiac and respiratory cycles to include in GLM as regressors
+Phys2bids can be used to organize the various physiological data traces that you have collected.
+With this program, your data will have the appropriate BIDS labels to describe physiological information.
+As a sanity check, you should plot each trace to quickly view each trace and ensure that it matches the type of information you think you collected.

+A peak detection algorithm can be used on the stored traces to identify end-tidal values for O2 and CO2, and phases of the cardiac and respiratory cycles.
+The selected peaks traces can then be used as regressors in a general linear model to explain portions of your signal attributed to physiological effects.